kaizten/kaizten.github.io/development/vue/style-guide.md

 </script>
 ```

-**18. Vue Single-File Components (a.k.a. `\*.vue` files, abbreviated as SFC).** is a special file format that allows us to encapsulate the template, logic, and styling of a Vue component in a single file.
+18. Vue Single-File Components (a.k.a. `\*.vue` files, abbreviated as SFC). is a special file format that allows us to encapsulate the template, logic, and styling of a Vue component in a single file.
 Here's an example SFC:

 ```javascript
 <script setup>